1. Home

 Enable order tracking by custom number option

-For the order tracking, first, you need to create a page named as Order Tracking using the shortcode [woocommerce_order_tracking].
+For the order tracking, first, you need to create a page named Order Tracking using the shortcode [woocommerce_order_tracking].
 After that, you will be able to track the Order ID on the Order Tracking page.
 The customer then needs to add the Order ID which is their custom order number and Billing email address on the Order Tracking page as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation